subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-13/prevent-13_description.md

 - LDAP signing - LDAP messages are digitally signed by the client's secret, thus the server can detect tampering.
 - LDAP channel binding - Using a secure channel (SSL/TLS), LDAP authentication is "bound" to the TLS session, resulting in a unique channel binding token.
 Without this token from the TLS session, the LDAP authentication will fail.

+### LDAP Signing Configuration
+LDAP signing is negotiated in the NTLM negotiation step.
+If either client or server requires signing and the other does not, the session will not start.
+LDAP signing can be configured with the following group policies:

+- `Network security: LDAP client signing requirements` -> "Require signing"
+- `Domain Controller: LDAP server signing requirements` -> "Require signing"

+Both policies are located under `Default Domain Controllers Policy > Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options`.

+### LDAP Channel Binding Configuration
+LDAP channel binding can be configured with the following group policy:

+- `Domain controller: LDAP server channel binding token requirements` -> "Always"

+The policy is located under `Default Domain Controllers Policy > Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options`.

-Before covering the specific LDAP security configurations, it is important to discuss NTLM authentication and the underlying session (LDAP).
+To understand these LDAP security configurations, it is important to discuss NTLM authentication and the underlying session (LDAP).

 ### NTLM Authentication
 **NOTE:** This is a very high level overview of the NTLM protocol for the context of this article.
 We highly recommend reviewing [Pixis](https://twitter.com/HackAndDo)' articles on NTLM and NTLM relay for further detail: [NTLM article](https://en.hackndo.com/pass-the-hash/#protocol-ntlm), [NTLM Relay article](https://en.hackndo.com/ntlm-relay/).
 This article is heavily based on these great resources.